Which TLC Whole Life Recipes Get

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

 Even when you consider the protein-boosting effect of the peas, quinoa and flaxseed, this looks like the profile of a kibble containing a significant amount of meat.

-TLC Whole Life is a grain-inclusive dry dog food using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 4.5 stars.
+TLC Whole Life is a grain-inclusive dry dog food using a significant amount of named meat meals as its dominant source of animal protein, thus earning the brand 5 stars.

 The following automated list (if present) includes all dog food recalls since 2009 related to TLC Pet Food.